Fine Art MRes

 For more information about the programme, please email firstname.lastname@example.org.

-Before applying, you are strongly advised to contact either the programme leader (Dr John Parham: email@example.com) or the MRes co-ordinator for Fine Art (Dr James Fisher: firstname.lastname@example.org) for general advice about your research topic and the availability of appropriate supervision.
+Please contact either the programme leader (Dr John Parham: email@example.com) or the MRes co-ordinator for Fine Art (Dr James Fisher: firstname.lastname@example.org) for general advice about your research topic and the availability of appropriate supervision.

 Apply for September 2018 enrolment